Enhancing the SEOBNRv5 effective-one-body waveform model with second-order gravitational self-force fluxes

 For nonspinning binaries, in the $\nu\to0$ limit, $H_\text{eff}$ reduces to the Hamiltonian of a (nonspinning) test mass in a Schwarzschild background.
 The nonspinning EOB Hamiltonian was first derived in Refs.~\cite{Buonanno:1998gg,Buonanno:2000ef} with 2PN information.
 It was then extended to 3PN order in Ref.~\cite{Damour:2000we} and to 4PN order in Ref.~\cite{Damour:2015isa}.
 As of today, the 5PN~\cite{Bini:2019nra,Bini:2020wpo,Blumlein:2021txe} and 6PN terms~\cite{Bini:2020nsb,Bini:2020hmy} are partially known.
 In the non-spinning limit $H_{\rm eff}$ reads:

 where $p_{r_{*}}$ is the canonical momentum conjugate to the tortoise coordinate $r_{*}$,

 The 5PN Taylor-expanded potential $A$ is given by

 where $u\equiv M/r$ and $\gamma_E\simeq 0.5772$ is the Euler gamma constant.
 In Eq.~(\ref{ApmTay}), except for the log part, we replace the (partially known) coefficient of $u^6$ by the parameter $a_6$.
-The latter is treated as a calibration parameter in the construction of the {\tt SEOBNRv5} waveform models~\cite{Pompiliv5} (and also in previous calibrations of EOB families).
+The latter is used in the construction of the {\tt SEOBNRv5} waveform models~\cite{Pompiliv5} (and also in previous EOB families) to calibrate against NR simulations.
 Furthermore, the resummed form of $A$, the potentials $\bar{D}$ and $Q$, and the spinning EOB Hamiltonian used for the calibration of the {\tt SEOBNRv5} waveform model can be found in Refs.~\cite{Khalilv5,Pompiliv5}.